PatCHastings/PatCHastings/README.md

 - 🔭 Crafting applications with Java, C#, Python, and JavaScript.
 Exploring the frontiers with React, AWS, and anything in-demand.
 - 🌐 Passionately exploring the innovative use cases of cryptocurrency and eager to contribute to this revolutionary field.
-- 🕹️ Watching all the Star Wars shows on Disney+ with my daughter, almost finished!

 - 📫 You can reach me at phastings82@gmail.com

 <!---